-We can’t even begin to try to enumerate all of the African Americans who have made history in the business world.
+We can’t even begin to try to enumerate all of the Black business owners who have made history in the United States.
 From Mary Todd Lincoln’s dressmaker, Elizabeth Keckley, to modern multi-hyphenates like Jay Z, there are too many people to cram into one short article.
-But these are some of the Black business people throughout American history who have inspired us the most.
+But these are some of the Black entrepreneurs in history who have inspired us the most.

 If you live in San Francisco, you may have heard Liedesdorff referred to as one of the city’s founders.
 He became a Mexican citizen to move to the fledgling city when it was still known as Yerba Buena.
 He was president of the San Francisco School Board, City Treasurer, and vice consul to Mexico at the Port of San Francisco.

 But how did he get so wealthy?
 He gained esteem as a ship captain, then a master of vessels, first in New Orleans, then San Francisco, and built a fortune with a route from Panama to Alaska.
 Liedesdorff even launched the first steamboat ever to sail San Francisco Bay.
 But his best luck came from a land grant.
 His property, known as Rancho Rio de los Americanos, was found to be packed with gold.
 Just proving that making that first million is a combination of hard work and a little bit (or a lot) of luck.

 2. Robert Reed Church (June 18, 1839 – August 29, 1912)

 While Liedesdorff made a million dollars by going his own way, Robert Reed Church, the first southerner to reach the same milestone, did it by embracing the Black community.